osmoscraft/osmosnote/README.md

 ## Contributions

 My top priority is to modularize the sytem so I can tackle customization and theming without building technical debt.
 Until then, I have limited bandwidth for new features.
-As always, ideas and bug reports are welcome.
+Ideas and bug reports are welcome.
 I'll get to them as soon as I free up.
 Thank you for being patient with this project.

 ## Credits